-Section 705.19 of the Revised Code provides that no money shall be drawn from the treasury of a municipal corporation, except in pursuance of appropriations made by the legislative authority, and whenever an appropriation is so made, the clerk shall forthwith give notice to the Auditor and the Treasurer.
+Section 705.19 of the Revised Code provides that no money shall be drawn from the treasury of a municipal corporation, except in pursuance of appropriations made by the legislative authority, and whenever an appropriation is so made, the fiscal officer shall forthwith give notice to the auditor and the treasurer.
 Appropriations may be made in furtherance of improvements or other objects or work of the municipal corporation which will not be completed within the current year.
 At the end of each year, all unexpended balances of appropriations shall revert to the respective funds from which they were appropriated and shall then be subject to future appropriations.

-All local public offices should integrate the budgetary accounts, at the legal level of control or lower, into the financial accounting system.
+Section 117-2-02(C)(1) of the Administrative Code, requires that all local public offices integrate the budgetary accounts, at the legal level of control or lower, into the financial accounting system.
 This means designing an accounting system to provide ongoing and timely information on unrealized budgetary receipts and remaining uncommitted balances of appropriations.

-The legal level of control is the level at which spending in excess of budgeted amounts would be a violation of law.
-This is established by the level at which the legislative body appropriates.
-Any appropriation amendments to increase or decrease appropriations at the legal level of control must have Council approval.
-For all local public offices subject to provisions of Chapter 5705 of the Revised Code, which includes the Village, the minimum legal level of control is described in section 5705.38 of the Revised Code.
+In addition, Section 117-2-02(C)(1) of the Administrative Code, states that the legal level of control is the level at which spending in excess of budgeted amounts would be a violation of law.
+This is established by the level at which the legislative body appropriates, per Section 117-9-02 of the Administrative Code.
+Any appropriation amendments to increase or decrease appropriations at the legal level of control must have council approval.
+For all local public offices subject to provisions of Chapter 5705 of the Revised Code, which includes the village, the minimum legal level of control is described in section 5705.38 of the Revised Code.
+The legal level of control is a discretionary decision made by the legislative authority and must meet or exceed the level prescribed in section 5705.38 of the Revised Code.